 Assisted Living and Parkinson’s Disease

 Parkinson’s is a progressive disease.
-Medications can substitute dopamine for some patients for a time and slow down the acceleration of progress of the symptoms, but the underlying disease process does progress.
-Later in the disease, slow movement (shuffling), increasing tremors, stiffness, loss of balance, loss of ability to speak, lack of control of major and minor muscle groups, and dementia can all occur."
+Medications can substitute dopamine for some patients for a time and slow down the progression of the symptoms, but the underlying disease process does progress.
+Later in the disease, slow movement (shuffling), increasing tremors, stiffness, loss of balance, loss of ability to speak, lack of control of major and minor muscle groups, and dementia can all occur.